How To Tell If Your Home Has Hard Water & How to Deal With It

 85% of American households have hard water.
 The map below displays how water hardness varies across the U.S. Even if you don’t live in the “very hard” or “extremely hard” water zones, you may start to see the effects of hard water at around 7 grains of hardness.

-Note: Although the World Health Organization says that there is no evidence of hard water causing adverse effects on human health, hard water can cause potential harm to your skin, hair and water-using appliances at your house.
+According to the World Health Organization, hard water can cause potential harm to your skin, hair and water-using appliances at your house.
 This is due to the tendency of hard water to stick to any surface it touches, be it your skin, your hair or your brand new dishwasher.
 Soap and detergent lather less in hard water as the mineral ions reduce the surfactant property of soap and form a layer of soap scum on the skin and scalp.

 8 Signs You Have Hard Water